Mona-240/App-Opener/TERMSOFUSE.md

 This Website is hosted by GitHub Pages!

-Hope you've read the terms of use and agree with them If you DON'T agree with the terms of use!
-Then it'll result in a punishment, So Follow the Terms of Use!
+Hope you've read the terms of use and agree with them If you DISAGREE with the terms of use,
+Then it'll result in a punishment,
+So Follow the Terms of Use!

 2025 - Now © App Opener | All rights Reserved